viatcheslav-zadorozhniy/ng-i18n/README.md

 - marked text will be replaced with translations during the build
   - or during the bootstrap in case of runtime translation
 - [LOCALE_ID](https://angular.io/api/core/LOCALE_ID) value and locale data will be applied automatically during the build
-  - should be done manually for runtime translation
+  - or should be done manually for runtime translation

 ## Deploy multiple locales
 - after the build, each locale will have a separate instance of the app under the appropriate directory
-- deploy them all to single storage (e.g. Amazon S3)
+- deploy them all to your storage(s)
 - redirect the user to the proper route based on the `Accept-Language` header
 - routing strategies:
   - subdomain ([**en**.wikipedia.org](https://en.wikipedia.org/), [**uk**.wikipedia.org](https://uk.wikipedia.org/))